stevb/website/content/posts/post_7_not_a_purist.md

 ---
-title: "On not being a purist"
+title: "On not being a purist 🇨🇱"
 date: 2023-05-15T19:40:28-04:00
 summary: "Taking the bus from Los Ángeles to Santiago"
 draft: false